COVID-19 Testing Center

 Mount Holyoke College developed an asymptomatic testing program in order to quickly identify positive COVID-19 cases.
 Our testing and contact tracing programs, along with our strict public health protocols and shared commitment to the community compact, have helped prevent the spread of COVID-19 on our campus.
 We have been testing since August 12, 2020.
 Testing data can be viewed on the College’s COVID-19 dashboard.

-Employees and students must do a daily health self-check.
-Anyone experiencing symptoms of COVID-19 or who had a close contact with a person who tested positive for COVID-19 cannot come to the MHC testing center.
+Everyone must do a daily health self-check.
+Anyone experiencing symptoms of COVID-19 cannot come to the MHC testing center.
+Unvaccinated individuals who had a close contact with a person who tested positive for COVID-19 must quarantine and cannot come to the MHC testing center.
 Employees must stay home, contact their supervisor and follow the reporting protocols detailed in the Employee Reporting Chart in my.mtholyoke.
 Students must stay in their room and call Health Services immediately: (413) 538-2242.
+All faculty, staff and students must follow all MHC health and safety protocols.

 Testing Center Location

-The testing center is located on the lower level of Carr Laboratory, as shown on the campus map.
-Enter through the accessible doors on Gateway Road, across from the Reese Psychology and Education Building.
+The testing center is located in the Abbey-Buckland MultiPurpose Room, as shown on the campus map.
+Enter through the accessible doors on Mary Woolley Circle.
+There is ample parking in Gorse lot on Morgan Street.

 Hours of Operation